Aug 8, 2024

 Lunch Time in Aix en Provence

 This shaded cafe in Aix en Provence is full during lunchtime.
 Even though it is sweltering outside, people would rather be outdoors than in a dark cafe.
 The cafe interiors are a welcome sight on a rainy day, of course.
 But it is always nice to look at the effects that the sunshine creates on the stone walkways, buildings, and awnings from a shady spot.
 Oil on 18" x 24" stretched linen.
+SOLD.

 Sunny Cafes in Aix en Provence